carl09/ng6-build-demo/README.md

 # Ng6 Build Demo

-This project is a play groung for NGRX, Web Workers and Custom Angular CLI builds
+This project is a play ground for NGRX, Web Workers and Custom Angular CLI builds

 There are 4 projects